ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 This is why you need to pay attention when you deal with numeric variables. `NaN` can’t be equal, less than or more than any other numeric value, so the only reliable way to check if the value is `NaN`, is to use `isNaN()` function.

 ## Question 3.
-What is the drawback of having private methods in a JavaScript object?
+What is the drawback of declaring methods directly in JavaScript objects?

 ### Answer

-One of the drawback of creating a private method in JavaScript is that they are very memory inefficient because a new copy of the method would be created for each instance.
+One of the drawback of declaring methods directly in JavaScript objects is that they are very memory inefficient.
+When you do that, a new copy of the method is created for each instance of an object.
+Let's see it on example:

 ```javascript
 var Employee = function (name, company, salary) {